Roscoe Arbuckle: Brief comeback and death

-In 1932, Arbuckle signed a contract with Warner Bros. to star under his own name in a series of six two-reel comedies, to be filmed at the Vitaphone studios in Brooklyn, New York.
-These six short films constitute the only recordings of Arbuckle's voice.
+In 1932, Arbuckle signed a contract with Warner Bros. to star under his own name in a series of six two-reel comedies to be filmed at the Vitaphone studios in Brooklyn, New York.
+These six short films constitute the only samples of Arbuckle's voice, which recorded in a pleasant second-tenor range.
 Silent-film comedian Al St. John (Arbuckle's nephew) and actors Lionel Stander and Shemp Howard appeared with Arbuckle.
-One of the films (How've You Bean?) had grocery-store gags reminiscent of Arbuckle's 1917 short The Butcher Boy, with vaudeville comic Fritz Hubert as his assistant, dressed like Buster Keaton.
-The Vitaphone shorts were very successful in America, although when Warner Bros. attempted to release the first one (Hey, Pop!) in the United Kingdom, the British Board of Film Censors cited the ten-year-old scandal and refused to grant an exhibition certificate.
+The film How've You Bean? features grocery-store gags reminiscent of Arbuckle's 1917 short The Butcher Boy, with vaudeville comic Fritz Hubert as his assistant, dressed like Buster Keaton.
+The Vitaphone shorts were very successful in the US, although when Warner Bros. attempted to release the first one (Hey, Pop!) in the United Kingdom, the British Board of Film Censors cited the ten-year-old scandal and refused to grant an exhibition certificate.

-On June 28, 1933, Arbuckle had finished filming the last of the two-reelers (four of which had already been released).
-The next day he signed a contract with Warner Bros. to star in a feature-length film.
-That night he went out with friends to celebrate his first wedding anniversary and the new Warner Bros. contract when he reportedly said: "This is the best day of my life."
-He suffered a heart attack later that night and died in his sleep.
-He was 46.
-His widow Addie requested that his body be cremated, as that was Arbuckle's wish.
+On June 28, 1933, Arbuckle had finished filming In the Dough, the last of the Vitaphone two-reelers (four of which had already been released).
+The next day, he signed a contract with Warner Bros. to star in a feature-length film.
+That night, he met with friends to celebrate his first wedding anniversary and the new contract when he reportedly said: "This is the best day of my life."
+He suffered a heart attack later that night and died in his sleep at the age of 46.
+His widow Addie requested that his body be cremated according to Arbuckle's wish.